 I graduated with a PhD in Ecology at the University of Barcelona in 2004 and have pursued several postdocs in the US and Spain (Scripps Institution of Oceanography, Bodega Marine Laboratory, University California Davis, Ceab – CSIC).
-I have recently started as an Assistant Professor (Ramón y Cajal Fellow) at Imedea (UIB-CSIC, Mallorca, Spain).
+I am a Tenured Scientist at Imedea (UIB-CSIC, Mallorca, Spain).

 The theme of my research is to understand the processes and mechanisms that regulate the structure and functioning of marine benthic systems, with particular emphasis on how human activities transform them.
 To answer these questions I work across different levels of organization (individual, population, community, ecosystem) and I combine strong quantitative field and laboratory experimentation with large-scale field comparisons (temporal and spatial) and fine-scale chemical and molecular analyses.
 In addition to conducting basic ecological research, I am concerned with applying my findings towards improving the conservation of marine coastal ecosystems.